-- SIM Alliance Open Mobile API [12] - GlobalPlatform Secure Element Access Control [13] - GlobalPlatform Trusted Execution Environment (TEE) API Specification [14] - Trusted Computing Group (TCG)
+- SIM Alliance Open Mobile API [12]

+- GlobalPlatform Secure Element Access Control [13]

+- GlobalPlatform Trusted Execution Environment (TEE) API Specification [14]

+- Trusted Computing Group (TCG) [22] [23]

+- oneM2M TS-0003 [20]

 Many trust anchors will come with software libraries that can be implemented as a TCB.
 These libraries will have APIs that the engineers can use to interact with the TCB.
 Libraries provided by the trust anchor are preferred, where available, as they have likely been vetted by experts in the field of trust anchor development.
 However, the engineering team should evaluate the list of requirements set forth in this recommendation, and should ensure that the library adequately accounts for these concerns.